moneybutton/yours-core/README.md

 - bin/ - Executable files, particularly for running the app servers.
 - blog/ - The blog content and source.
 - build/ - Static files and build files for the browser.
-- core/ - dattcore - The core logic of p2p, database and API.
+- core/ - The core logic of p2p, database and API.
 - docs/ - Documentation on business, product, community, technology.
 - landing/ - The landing page content and source.
 - media/ - Logos, mockups, and template HTML.
 - server/ - The Datt servers: app server and rendezvous server.
-- test/core/ - Tests for dattcore.
+- test/ - Tests for datt.

 Environment Variables
 ---------------------
 - `DATT_JS_BASE_URL` - Default "/".
 The public-facing URL where the javascript
   files are hosted, usually either "/" or "/js/".
-- `DATT_CORE_JS_BUNDLE_FILE` - Default "datt-core.js".
-The dattcore bundle
+- `DATT_JS_BUNDLE_FILE` - Default "datt.js".
+The Datt bundle file.
-  file.
-- `DATT_CORE_JS_WORKER_FILE` - Default "datt-core-worker.js".
-The dattcore
-  worker file.
-- `DATT_CORE_JS_WORKERPOOL_FILE` - Default "datt-core-workerpool.js".
-The
-  workerpool file, which manages the workers.
 - `DATT_JS_TESTS_FILE` - Default "datt-tests.js".
 The tests file - where the
   browser tests are located.
 - `DATT_BLOCKCHAIN_API_URI` - Default "https://insight.bitpay.com/api/".